 This is when the real shortages will greatly affect Americans.
 Once panic buying starts in the fall there will be little supply to replenish the shelves.

 Now that you know why and when the food shortages are coming it’s time to start preparing for these shortages.
 But how do you prepare for a food shortage?
-You stock up on food with the longest shelf life!
+You stock up on some of the best survival food with the longest shelf life!
 We like to refer to the food with a long shelf life as your food stock.

 Now there are two routes you can take when preparing your food stock.
 You can purchase canned foods and rice that have a long shelf life compared to other items on the shelves.